Therapeutic target discovery using Boolean network attractors: improvements of kali

-In the mean time, various works using logical modeling with applications in therapeutic innovation was published.
-For example, Melody Morris and colleagues used fuzzy logic through their constrained fuzzy logic formalism \cite{morris2016systematic}.
-This formalism aims at giving more quantitative abilities to logical models.
-They applied this approach on a molecular interaction network dedicated to hepatocellular carcinoma microenvironment.
-They successfully predicted the impact of several combinations of kinase inhibitors on key transcription factors.
-An other example is the work of Hyunho Chu and colleagues \cite{chu2015precritical}.
+In the mean time, various works using logical modeling with application in therapeutic innovation were published.
+An example is the work of Hyunho Chu and colleagues \cite{chu2015precritical}.
 They built a molecular interaction network involved in colorectal tumorigenesis and studied its dynamics, particularly its attractors and their basins, with stochastic Boolean modeling.
-They highlighted what they named the flickering, that is the displacement of the system from one basin to an other one due to stochastic noise.
-They suggest that flickering is involved in pushing the system from a physiological state to a pathological one during colorectal tumorigenesis.
+They highlighted what they termed the flickering, that is the displacement of the system from one basin to another one due to stochastic noise.
+They suggested that the flickering is involved in pushing the system from a physiological state to a pathological one during colorectal tumorigenesis.

-Concerning kali, three updates were done: i) adding the possibility to work on asynchronous Boolean networks, ii) making the selection of therapeutic bullets smarter, and iii) adding the possibility to use multivalued logic.
+Concerning kali, three improvements were done: i) adding the possibility to work with asynchronous Boolean networks, ii) implementing a finer assessment of therapeutic targets and iii) adding the possibility to use multivalued logic.
 The technical features resulting from these improvements are illustrated on a simple example network while their biological significance is assessed on a case study, namely a published logic-based model of bladder tumorigenesis \cite{remy2015modeling}.